-8.8 The proposed buildings are of an industrial design and scale and will reflect their intended use; their positioning within the site will be dictated by the operational needs of the site.
-The scale, form and design of the buildings are acceptable and compatible to their location within an active industrial site, and adjoining the site for the 'Zero Waste' development.
+8.8 The proposed buildings outlined in section 3 of this report are of an industrial design and scale and will reflect their intended use; their positioning within the site will be dictated by the operational needs of the site.
+The scale, form and design of the buildings are acceptable and compatible to their location within an active industrial site, and adjoining the site for the proposed 'Zero Waste' development.